Sonia364/developer_profile/README.md

 ---

 ## About
-A portfolio website showcasing the projects and skills of Sonia Nain, a web developer specialized in Core PHP and JavaScript.
+A portfolio website showcasing the projects and skills of Sonia Nain, a web developer specializing in Core PHP and JavaScript.
 Built using HTML, CSS, Tailwind CSS, JavaScript, and session storage.

 ## Live Demo
 View the live project [here](https://sonia364.github.io/developer_profile/).